janjitsu/popisfilms/README.md

 ### Configuring firebase

-- add `src/credentails.js` with firebase config
+- add `.env` with firebase config to rootpath
-- add `server/firebase-credentails.js` with firebase service account
+- add `firebase-service-account.json` with firebase service account to rootpath

 ### Install dependencies